marcoantonioni/virtual-users-locust-sandbox/README.md

 - run examples with docker image
 - run examples with tool sources on client machine

-Limits in thsi version: the tool does not manage the start of optional Activities
+Limits in this version: the tool does not manage the start of optional Activities

 Note: In no way is this tool intended to replace the use of https://sdc-china.github.io/IDA-doc